Church of Our Lady of Mercy (Novo Hamburgo)

-Church of Our Lady of Mercy (Paróquia Nossa Senhora da Piedade) is located in Novo Hamburgo.
-The church was built between 1850 and 1886.
+Church of Our Lady of Mercy (Paróquia Nossa Senhora da Piedade) is located in Novo Hamburgo, state of Rio Grande do Sul, Brazil.
+The church was built between 1850 and 1886, during the Empire of Brazil.
 The current building was previously a former chapel whose facade is from 1936.
+There was a fire in the building in 2003, which required a renovation.

+The church is a parish in the Diocese of Novo Hamburgo.